top of page

 Sunday morning

 What did I do?
 What did I give up?
 Beauty in the flesh, something I never believed I would touch.
 Even her name, Maria—I bowed to her in reverence as if the Holy Mother appeared before me.
-But why?—for freedom, maybe for freedom—is it worth it?
+But why?
+For freedom, maybe for freedom.
+Is it worth it, to “give her up?”

 In all ways, yes, this is what I had to do if I was to become the man I want and need to become.
 This is the heroic choice, the painful and noble choice that gives my life a sense of rarity and gives me the opportunity to be something more.
 I wanted her to be mine, but who a person is is more important than what a person has.
 A saint can be made to love a rock—it makes no difference what the object is, the only element that matters is the spiritual quality of the one who loves.